Chaofan-Pro/cat-care-chaofan-ma/README.md

 # Project Title

-Cat Care 🐈‍⬛
+# 😻Cat Care

 ## Overview

-"Cat Care" is an app designed for cat owners to easily document and track important aspects of their cats' well-being, such as toilet habits, vet appointments, and food preferences.
+"**Cat Care**" is an app designed for cat owners to easily document and track important aspects of their cats' well-being, such as toilet habits, vet appointments, and food preferences.
 The app aims to help owners provide better care and stay organized, ensuring their cats' health and happiness are closely monitored.

 ### Problem Space

 As a new cat owner, I quickly realized the need for an app to track my cat's information because it's hard to remember everything.
 I’m sure other cat owners can relate.
 As we know, cats can’t communicate in English, so I can't ask them about their favorite food or how old they’ll be next week.
 Most importantly, cats are incredibly resilient and won’t express when they’re feeling unwell in a way I can easily understand.
 By the time many owners notice their cat is sick, the symptoms may already be quite serious.
 Regularly monitoring their health—such as tracking their weight and bathroom habits—can help identify potential issues early, ensuring they can see a vet sooner.
 In short, having an app to record all relevant cat information is essential for every cat owner.

 ### User Profile